wallarm/product-documentation/docs/3.6/updating-migrating/what-is-new.md

     * Envoy: `instance` → [`application`](../admin-en/configuration-guides/envoy/fine-tuning.md#basic-settings)

     Parameters with previous names are still supported but will be deprecated in future releases.
 The parameter logic has not changed.
+* The new [`wallarm_acl_access_phase`](../admin-en/configure-parameters-en.md#wallarm_acl_access_phase) directive is added - by default the filtering node blocks the requests from the blacklisted IPs after searching for the attacks.
+Enabling (`on`) the directive changes the order of these operations, blacklisted IPs are blocked immediately without searching for the attacks.
+This significantly reduces the load of the CPU of the node.
 * The Ingress [annotation](../admin-en/configure-kubernetes-en.md#ingress-annotations) `nginx.ingress.kubernetes.io/wallarm-instance` has been renamed to `nginx.ingress.kubernetes.io/wallarm-application`.

     The annotation with the previous name is still supported but will be deprecated in future releases.
 The annotation logic has not changed.